Maine: Education

 There are thirty institutions of higher learning in Maine.
 These institutions include the University of Maine, which is the oldest, largest and only research university in the state.
 UMaine was founded in 1865 and is the state's only land grant and sea grant college.
 The University of Maine is located in the town of Orono and is the flagship of Maine.
 There are also branch campuses in Augusta, Farmington, Fort Kent, Machias, and Presque Isle.

 Bowdoin College is a liberal arts college founded in 1794 in Brunswick, making it the oldest institution of higher learning in the state.
 Colby College in Waterville was founded in 1813 making it the second oldest college in Maine.
 Bates College in Lewiston was founded in 1855 making it the third oldest institution in the state and the oldest coeducational college in New England.
 The three colleges collectively form the Colby-Bates-Bowdoin Consortium and are ranked among the best colleges in the United States; often placing in the top 10% of all liberal arts colleges.

 Maine's per-student public expenditure for elementary and secondary schools was 21st in the nation in 2012, at $12,344.

-The collegiate system of Maine also includes numerous baccalaureate colleges such as: the Maine Maritime Academy (MMA), College of the Atlantic, Unity College, and Thomas College.
+The collegiate system of Maine also includes numerous baccalaureate colleges such as: the Maine Maritime Academy (MMA), College of the Atlantic, Unity Environmental University, and Thomas College.
 There is only one medical school in the state, (University of New England's College of Osteopathic Medicine) and only one law school (The University of Maine School of Law).
 There is one art school in the state, Maine College of Art, along with a private graduate school, Institute for Doctoral Studies in the Visual Arts, which offers a Doctor of Philosophy to visual artists.

 The Maine Community College System, founded in 1985 also serves "to provide associate degree, diploma and certificate programs directed at the educational, career and technical needs of the State's citizens and the workforce needs of the State's employers."
 This system includes Southern Maine Community College (SMCC), York County Community College (YCCC), Central Maine Community College (CMCC), Eastern Maine Community College (EMCC), Kennebec Valley Community College (KVCC), Northern Maine Community College (NMCC), and Washington County Community College (WCCC).

 Private schools in Maine are funded independently of the state and its furthered domains.
 Private schools are less common than public schools.
 A large number of private elementary schools with under 20 students exist, but most private high schools in Maine can be described as "semi-private".

 Maine also has Vocational Schools, such as the Biddeford Regional Center of Technology and Sanford Regional Technical Center that teach trades such as welding, construction and vehicle repair to students.